James-HoneyBadger/dreamberd-interpreter/README.md

 ### Copilot

-It's worth noting that Github Copilot doesn't understand DreamBerd, which means that Microsoft won't be able to steal your code.
+It's worth noting that Github Copilot doesn't understand GulfOfMexico, which means that Microsoft won't be able to steal your code.

 This is great for when you want to keep your open-sourced project closed-source.

 ### Highlighting

-Syntax highlighting is now available for DreamBerd in VSCode.
-To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [DreamBerd configuration file](https://github.com/TodePond/DreamBerd/blob/main/.vscode/settings.json).
+Syntax highlighting is now available for Gulf of Mexico in VSCode.
+To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [GulfOfMexico configuration file](https://github.com/TodePond/GulfOfMexico/blob/main/.vscode/settings.json).

 This is what it looks like: